Git Quick Start Guide

 $ git submodule update --remote

-To remove an added submodule, you need to execute the following steps:
+To delete an added submodule, follow these steps:

-2. Remove the related information about this submodule from .gitmodules.
+2. Remove the related submodule info from .gitmodules.

-3. Remove the related information about this submodule from .git/config.
+3. Remove the related submodule info from .git/config.

-After completing the above steps, that should be enough.
-However, if there are errors, you may remove the cache:
+After performing the above steps, you are good to go.
+If there are error issues, you can remove the cache:

 1